Claudeckl/Machine-learning-for-development-ICTP/ML4D.md

 Learning (ML), through working with Mathematica (R) on the Raspberry Pi computer.

+We will use Mathematica, since it will let you do real work in a few lines of code: it takes care of the messy details of finding good "features" in the data, choosing a good learning algorithm, executing it until the training is finished, and letting you visualize the results again in just a few lines.

+We use Raspberry Pi since Wolfram Research, the creators of Mathematica, are making it available freely ("free as in beer") on this platform.
+But we have to note that Mathematica on other platforms, like PC Linux, Mac, Windows, is not free.
+If you want to work with Mathematica on your favorite platform, you will need to purchase a licence, which might be quite expensive.

 By finishing the workshop, you will:
 - understand basic the concepts and usage of Machine Learning
 - become familiar with using Raspberry Pi as a computing platform